Making Head Gaskets Last On Your Subaru

 Since the 2.5 liter Subaru engine was put into production there have been thousands of head gaskets replaced across the country.
 We’ve done a good portion of those ourselves.
-In another post I’ll go into further detail about the details of Subaru head gaskets but for today I would like to offer some suggestions on how to help prolong the ones you have.
+In another post I’ve gone into further detail about Subaru head gaskets but for today I would like to offer some suggestions on how to help prolong your current gaskets.

 Subaru head gaskets can fail for numerous reasons.
-Failure of sealant, improper torque, surface imperfections in the cylinder head or engine block and of course heat or excess heat.
+Failure of sealant, improper torque, surface imperfections in the cylinder head or engine block and of course heat or excess heat all can cause failures.

 [su_button url=”https://www.smart-service.com/maintenance-and-repair/8-head-gasket-set-gaskets-only-2-included.html” style=”flat” icon=”icon: automobile” title=”Click here to view our Quality head Gaskets”]Click here to view our quality head gaskets[/su_button]

 I’m going to focus on excess heat.
-Within the engine block the coolant is circulating to keep the engine cool due to internal combustion occurring.
+Within the engine block, coolant is circulating to keep the engine cool due to internal combustion occurring.
 The coolant remains in contact with the metal and is able to absorb heat, travel to the radiator and release the heat to the atmosphere.

 Two important things must occur to for the coolant to do it’s job.
 It must have adequate flow to move the heat away from the internal areas of the engine and it must remain in contact with the areas it’s trying to cool.

 There are 3 very important items that may individually have a negative impact on the coolant’s ability to do it’s job.
-If all 3 components are bad or inferior, problems could develop even sooner.
+If any of the 3 components are failing or inferior, problems could develop even sooner.